kamil-kw/bmi-calculator/README.md

 <a name="development"></a>

-# 5. Development Cycle
+# **5. Development Cycle**

 Page was built based on a diagram defined in the beginning of the project.
 The first feature created was 'type your name' and 'main function' to allow all functions to run.
 Type your name gets a validation using a for loop, so each single character is tested to avoid digits input.
 Keeping in mind a good practice principle that *if any function can be built separately, better to do it*, I decided then to separate test for letter and digit as two functions, which can be reused where user input needs validation.
 User name also will be used as a part of personalised messages, and at this moment the user age function was built.
 Next process development was a function to choose units of measurement (SI - metric and USC - United States Customary), as this will increase the range of users.
 Unit of measurement is defined as a next stage of development, this is used to provide correct calculation, as per value provided by the user.
 Having all those details and scores in hand I was able to move to the next stage, where according to age and score the specific outcome appears in the program and will be presented to the user.
-The Last stage of the function building process was a *quite or continue* function where users can decide to recalculate value or end the process.
+The last stage of the function building process was a *quite or continue* function where users can decide to recalculate value or end the process.

+As a final implementation the colors as visual features were added to improve overall UX, ensuring that users see clearly what is happening.

+The additional functions updated at the last day were, check if character is placed to avoid enter presing without any data and check for special character, to cover all potential keyboard inputs which user can insert.

 Each function works correctly and was tested multiple times with multiple scenarios - [See testing photos](#testing).
-As a final implementation the colors as visual features were added to improve overall UX, ensuring that users see clearly what is happening.

 [Back to Table Of Content](#tableOfContents)

 <a name="deployment"></a>

-# 6. Deployment
+# **6. Deployment**

 To deploy my final project to the cloud I used Heroku.
 To do this I had to: